-17 January 2022 | Global Covenant of Mayors for Climate and Energy Southeast Asia (GCoM SEA) Secretariat conducted a series of webinars to kick-off the GCoM Asia Project funded by the European Union (EU) in four Southeast Asian countries, namely Malaysia, Vietnam, Indonesia, Thailand.
+17 January 2022 | Global Covenant of Mayors for Climate and Energy Southeast Asia (GCoM SEA) Secretariat conducted a series of webinars to kick off the GCoM Asia Project funded by the European Union (EU) in four Southeast Asian countries, namely Malaysia, Vietnam, Indonesia, Thailand.
 The first session of the webinar was the GCoM National Webinar in Malaysia, which brought a topic: “Collaborative Climate Action in Malaysia for Implementation of GCoM Asia Phase 2.”

-The webinar was specifically held to discuss how Malaysian cities, through collaborative actions, could build climate resilience and pave their ways to net-zero carbon emission.
+The webinar was specifically held to discuss how Malaysian cities, through collaborative actions, could build climate resilience and pave their way to net-zero carbon emissions.
 Around 70 participants were from both ASEAN and non-ASEAN countries.
 Prof. Dr. Ho Chin Siong of Universiti Teknologi Malaysia (UTM) moderated the session and invited Mr. Fransesco Floris of the EU Delegation to Malaysia, who was excited to know the experiences and outcomes from the GCoM Phase I pilot cities, to deliver opening remarks.

 In the same hopeful tone, Dr. Bernadia Irawati Tjandradewi, the Secretary-General of UCLG ASPAC/GCoM SEA Secretariat, said, “This event hopes to cultivate knowledge, ambition, and disseminate lessons that could inspire other cities to combat climate change.”
 Following the opening remarks, Ms. Asih Budiati, Team Leader of the GCoM Asia Project, briefly introduced the project, particularly the requirements and benefits of joining the GCoM network.